deoostfrees/Gibki/README.md

 yarn add gibki
 ```

-Then you can import Gibki in your Sass codebase:
+Then, you can import Gibki in your Sass codebase:

 ```scss
 @import